U.S. cracks down on Russian 'Evil Corp' hackers after $100 million spree

 American and British companies were targets of choice, according to U.S. Treasury officials, but they said France, Italy, the United Arab Emirates, India and Malaysia were also badly affected.

 Underlining alleged links between cybercriminals and the Russian state, U.S. Treasury officials said Yakubets worked on the side for Russia’s Federal Security Service (FSB), its domestic intelligence agency, and stole classified material on Moscow’s behalf.
-One senior U.S. Treasury official said that, last year, he had even applied to the FSB for a license to handle secret documents.
+One senior U.S. Treasury official said he had even applied to the FSB for a license last year to handle secret documents.

+Even so, the FBI’s Bowdich said the Russian government had been “helpful to a point” in their request to track the hackers down.
+Bowdich and other U.S. officials declined to comment on whether either of the two men had links to the Russian government.

-In addition to Yakubets, his close associate Igor Turashev was also indicted in the United States on Thursday for allegedly handling various functions for the group.
+In addition to Yakubets, his close associate Igor Turashev, 38, was also indicted in the United States on Thursday for allegedly serving as the group’s technical administrator.
 U.K. authorities say they have already arrested and convicted eight other members of the network.

 Reuters could not immediately locate contact details for Yakubets and Turashev, who have not been arrested and are believed to be still at large.

-This is at least the second major effort by American authorities and their allies to bring down Evil Corp.
+This is at least the second major effort by American authorities and their allies to bring down Evil Corp - whose eye-catching name appears to be more of nickname than a formal company.
 A 2015 indictment also charged Yakubets and Turashev with a series of fraud and hacking crimes, but they were never arrested and - following a brief disruption - Dridex went right back to stealing money.

 Shier, of Sophos, said that Thursday’s attempt appeared to be more robust - but he doubted that Yakubets would ever see justice.